 With the right skill and job combinations, some of the boss defense groups you encounter in Chapter 8 can be pathetically easy to beat due to each group's Crippling Overspecialization.
 Brave Points Galore, The Iron Wall, and The Powerhouse groups consist of bosses who can only do single target damage, so a use of the Karai skill on a party member with very high defense can tank their hits while your DPS kills off their support.
 Much of Ailment Hell's threat can easily be neutralized with Fairy Ward.
 The only group that's NOT a total pushover is Mega Magic, since their skill combinations are just plain unfair.

-Ending Fatigue: Oh boy...
-Once you are caught in the "Groundhog Day" Loop, there is nothing new to do except kill the job masters again, kill the bosses of the crystals again, and re-awaken (or not) those.
-And you will have to do this 4 more times in order to unlock the True Ending.
-Needless to say, the last part of the game gets tedious because of this, and makes it like an otherwise very good game is overstaying its welcome.
+Ending Fatigue: Once you are caught in the "Groundhog Day" Loop, there is nothing new to do except kill the job masters again, kill the crystal guardians again, and re-awaken the crystals (or not, if you're aiming for the false ending).
+And you will have to do this four more times in order to unlock the True Ending.
+Needless to say, the last part of the game gets tedious because of this, and makes an otherwise very good game begin to overstay its welcome, though it's less repetitive by having the job masters gain new abilities and assisting each other in combat.
 The For The Sequel edition, however, added new scenes between the Jobmasters in the 7th and 8th Chapters, which does mitigate this a bit, and in their final fights in Eternian Central Command in Chapter 8, everyone gets new abilities or uses different strategies than usual.
-This is a good example of having too much of a good thing.
+It doesn't help that, while the last two chapters provide some last minute Character Development for the Jobmasters, the main story essentially freezes with literally no plot scenes until the final portion.
+This is an ideal example of having too much of a good thing.
 The boss fights are widely praised as highlights of the game, but several chapters of non-stop boss encounters later, it just gets gratuitous.